decentraland-scenes/Video-Streaming-Template/README.md

 - Banning players from the scene
 - Adding other users as admins

----

-## 📂 Deployment

-Once customized, you can:
-1. Deploy the house to your **Decentraland World** or **Lands in Genesis City**.
-2. Share it as an open house for visitors.

----

-## 📝 License

-This template is intended for free use and adaptation within the Decentraland ecosystem.
-Feel free to fork, remix, and personalize it for your gallery or project.
-# Setting up the Server for Streaming

-## Choosing a hosting option

-There are a number of options for streaming video.
+## Stream to your scene

 The simplest option is to use the Admin Tools smart item.
 The admin panel includes a video player section where they can control anything related to videos.
 See [The documentation for more information](https://docs.decentraland.org/creator/editor/scene-admin/#video-playing)

+Use free software like OBS or StreamYard to capture your microphone and camera or screen.
+Once you published your scene, in the Scene Admin UI you'll find the necessary information to configure your app and start streaming into your scene.

+## Choosing a hosting option

+Instead of streaming through Decentraland's free architecture, you may want to use an alternative.

-As an alternative, you might want to manage the stream through a managed hosting provider like [Vimeo](https://vimeo.com/) or [Livepeer Studio](https://livepeer.studio/) where you pay a fee to the provider to manage all the streaming infrastructure.
+One option is to use a hosting provider like [Vimeo](https://vimeo.com/) or [Livepeer Studio](https://livepeer.studio/) where you pay a fee to the provider to manage all the streaming infrastructure.
 The other alternative is to set up your own server, using free software but paying for hosting on a platform like Digital Ocean.
 All these options have pros and cons for different scenarios.
 You should evaluate what's best for you taking into account your needs, technical skills and budget.

 ### Managed hosted